marcinkaluza/sil-automation/Exercise1/README.md

 # Exercise 1

-The purpose of this exercise is to familiarize you with the basic of CloudFormation templates.
+The purpose of this exercise is to familiarize you with the basics of CloudFormation templates.
 Sample file **s3.yaml** illustrates anatomy of a simple CludFormation template:
 ```
 # Optional template format indicator
 AWSTemplateFormatVersion: "2010-09-09"